How harmful are synthetic and plastic fibres to our health?

 A recent University of Birmingham study using lab-grown human skin tissue demonstrated that up to 13.5% of PFOA and nearly 60% of certain short-chain PFAS were absorbed through skin within hours - challenging assumptions that PFAS exposure through skin is negligible.

-While these studies cannot pinpoint clothing as the only source of exposure, they confirm internal presence of synthetic materials.
+While clothing is not the only source of exposure, they confirm internal presence of synthetic materials is possible, and a terrifying reality.

-In experimental studies, female dogs wore polyester underwear for up to 12 months and showed reduced progesterone levels and failed to conceive; hormone levels normalised and pregnancies occurred after the polyester was removed.
+In a now viral experimental study, female dogs wore polyester underwear for up to 12 months and showed reduced progesterone levels and failed to conceive; hormone levels normalised and pregnancies occurred after the polyester was removed.

 A separate trial with male dogs showed a significant drop in sperm count and increased abnormalities in those wearing polyester, some of which were not fully reversible.

-Scientific reviews in toxicology and exposure science describe dermal uptake of PFAS and related chemicals as a plausible route - though they also highlight that food and water are typically the dominant exposure sources, with clothing possibly adding to cumulative load.
+Scientific reviews in toxicology and exposure science describe dermal uptake of PFAS and related chemicals as a plausible route, though they also highlight that food and water are typically the dominant exposure sources, with clothing adding to cumulative load.

-Real-world exposure depends on multiple variables: fabric chemistry, type of finish, body area covered, sweat level, temperature, wear duration, friction, and even washing and ageing.
+Exposure depends on multiple variables like fabric chemistry, type of finish, body area covered, sweat level, temperature, wear duration, friction, and even washing and ageing.

-We still need standardised test methods and longitudinal field studies that track how everyday wear contributes to chemical exposure.
+We still need a lot more standardised test methods and longitudinal field studies that track how everyday wear contributes to chemical exposure.

-Wash new garments before first wear; avoid wearing them in high heat or abrasion when possible.
+3. Wash new garments before first wear; avoid wearing them in high heat or abrasion when possible.
+Also wash in cold water to reduce microplastic shedding.

-Rotate your clothing, and consider natural-fibre alternatives for performance wear (like merino, organic cotton, bamboo, TENCEL™, hemp).
+4. Consider natural-fibre alternatives (like merino, organic cotton, bamboo, TENCEL™, hemp).

-Reduce microplastic exposure by using filtering laundry bags or external lint traps; air dry clothing or ensure proper venting.
+5. Reduce microplastic exposure by using filtering laundry bags or external lint traps.

 References